This hidden vegetable macaroni cheese contains three different vegetables - sweet potato, butternut squash and cauliflower. Perfect for picky eaters.

 Hidden vegetable mac and cheese

 - 1 medium sweet potato around 200g, peeled and diced

-- 200 g chunk of butternut squash peeled and diced
+- 200 g butternut squash peeled and diced

 - 200 g cauliflower broken into smallish florets

 - 25 g butter or dairy free alternative

 - 500 ml milk or dairy free alternative

 - 100 g cheddar cheese or dairy free alternative

 - 200 g macaroni or other pasta shape